 Classical Girl Press is proud to announce the release of A Dancer’s Guide to Africa — recently named a quarter-finalist for the 2018 BookLife Prize!
 You can find it in print and electronic formats HERE or distributed through Ingram Book Company and Bookshop Santa Cruz.
-As a special in conjunction with World Dance Day 2018, enjoy A Dancer’s Guide to Africa at the discount price of $2.99 all month long!
-After that it returns to its regular price of $4.99.
+Want to preview the first 30 pages first?
+Click HERE, where you can purchase it afterwards for $2.99.

 WHAT IT’S ABOUT